izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

 ### Executing program

-(1) Make sure you are connected to the Avalanche Fuji Testnet in your Metamask and have some test AVAX.

-(2) To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+(1) Open Remix:

+    Go to Remix.

+(2) Create a New File:

+  - In the left sidebar, click on the "+" icon to create a new file.
+  - Name it DegenToken.sol.

-(3) Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension.
-Copy and paste the code from DegenToken.sol file into your file:
+(3) Copy and paste the code from DegenToken1.sol file into your file:

 (4) To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to latest solidity version (or another compatible version), and then click on the "Compile" button.